Ghinkan/UnityUtils/README.md

 ### RuntimeScriptableObject
 An abstract base class for **ScriptableObject** instances that need to be reset at the start of the game.

+- Keeps track of all active instances.
+- Automatically resets all instances before the scene loads.
+- Provides an `OnReset` method that derived classes must implement for custom reset behavior.

 ### TagSelectorAttribute
 A custom property attribute that allows you to select tags from a dropdown list in the Unity Inspector, instead of manually typing them as strings.